 are introducing more mandates," said Heidi Larson, an anthropologist and director of the Vaccine Confidence Project and associate professor at the London School of Hygiene & Tropical Medicine.

-Italy, then, is essentially following the lead of the United States, which requires vaccination for school attendance.
+To address the spread of measles, Italy is essentially following the lead of the United States, which requires vaccination for school attendance.
 The Italian requirements, though, incorporate a few twists.
 Going forward, parents will provide proof of vaccination when enrolling their children in government-run nurseries or preschools, just as is done in the United States.
 But in Italy, the parents of children who have not been vaccinated will be fined.
 Conscientious objection, unlike in the United States, will not be allowed.

 "Every European country is different," Larson said.
 "Each have their own immunization schedule, which can differ between countries."